Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Diagnosis and treatment

-Diagnostic measures to detect chronic appendicitis:
+Diagnostic measures to identify chronic appendicitis:

 5. CT scan.
 With the help of this study, it is possible to exclude diseases that have similar symptoms.